jomarip/pybitcoin/README.md

 ## Notice

 pybitcoin is still in beta.
 Developers using pybitcoin are encouraged to inspect the code for themselves and perform their own tests.
-We are committed to ensuring that this library behaves exactly as it is supposed to under all conditions, and have plans to ramp up our testing efforts going forward.